 Hot surface ignitors use electricity to bring a small heating element to a red-hot glow, much like the heating elements of an electric stove.
-These ignitors create a steady source of heat to ignite fuel, requiring batteries or an electrical connection to operate.
+These ignitors create a steady source of heat to ignite fuel, requiring an electrical connection to operate.

 The flame thrower ignition system uses a piezoelectric ignitor to light a small tube directed toward a burner, the tube provides a stream of fuel that ignites into a long flame.
 Piezo igniters require no external electrical source and they use the same fuel as the burners they light.
 Another benefit is that by creating a long flame and lighting from a distance, sensitive components can be stored away from high burner temperatures that might otherwise cause early failure.

 A continuous spark ignitor generates sparks with an electrode attached to an ignition rod, the ignition rod is placed in the flow of gas near a burner sparks are emitted continuously while activated.
 This ignition method requires batteries or an electrical connection to operate.

 Single spark ignitors are similar to continuous spark systems, but they emit a single spark using a piezoelectric starter.
 These systems require no external power source and are typically operated using a push button or by turning a burner knob to activate a switch.

 Match light burners are manually lit by match after turning on the burner fuel source.

 With the myriad of options on the gas grill market, there are simply too many to discuss about in great detail.
 However, there are a some important details to consider before you narrow your choices down.

 Gas grills have a variety of warranties and they are not all created equal.
 Some brands offer lifetime warranties which cover the burners and exterior body of the grill.
 The warranty coverage regarding parts and labor usually varies as well.